Node.js Async Iterators: for await...of, Streams, and Backpressure

 Backpressure and highWaterMark

-The stream's async iterator pulls one chunk at a time via stream.read().
+Because the iterator reads through stream.read(), it pulls one chunk at a time from the readable buffer.
 After the consumer processes a chunk and calls next() again, the iterator pulls another.
-This sequential pull pattern inherently respects backpressure.
-The stream buffers data up to its highWaterMark, and the async iterator drains it one chunk per iteration.
-If the consumer is slow (maybe it's writing each chunk to another stream or making an HTTP request per chunk), the iterator doesn't call read() until the consumer is ready.
-The stream's internal buffer fills up, and the underlying source gets told to stop pushing.
+This sequential pull pattern respects stream backpressure.
+The stream buffers data according to its highWaterMark threshold, and the async iterator drains that buffer one chunk per iteration. highWaterMark is a threshold, not a hard memory cap.
+Once the readable buffer reaches that threshold, Node stops calling the stream's internal _read() method until buffered data is consumed.

-Compare this to readable.on('data', handler) in flowing mode.
+The contrast is readable.on('data', handler) in flowing mode.
 With 'data' events, the stream pushes as fast as it can.
 The handler fires synchronously for each chunk.
-If the handler does async work, the stream doesn't wait -- it keeps pushing.
-The handler needs to manually call stream.pause() and stream.resume() to control flow.
-With for await...of, the backpressure is automatic.
-The pull-based model means the stream only delivers a chunk when the consumer asks for one.
+If the handler starts async work and returns, the stream does not wait for that work; it keeps pushing.
+The handler must call stream.pause() and stream.resume() to control flow.
+With for await...of, manual per-chunk stream consumption has a defined pull point: the next chunk is requested only after the loop body reaches the next next() call.

 Resource Cleanup

-The iterator's return() method calls stream.destroy().
-When you break out of a for await...of loop on a stream, the loop calls return(), which destroys the stream.
+The default stream iterator's return() method calls stream.destroy().
+When you break out of a for await...of loop on a stream, the loop calls return(), and the stream is destroyed.
 File descriptors close.
 Network sockets terminate.
-This is the reason for await...of is the preferred way to consume streams -- it handles cleanup automatically, even on early exit.
+Early exit has a defined cleanup path.

-One thing to watch: if you call stream[Symbol.asyncIterator]() manually and don't consume the full stream, you need to call return() on the iterator yourself.
-The for await...of syntax does this for you, but manual protocol usage requires manual cleanup.
-Forgetting return() on a partially-consumed stream iterator leaves the stream open.
+If you call stream[Symbol.asyncIterator]() manually and do not consume the full stream, call return() on the iterator yourself.
+The for await...of syntax does this automatically, but manual protocol usage requires manual cleanup.
+Forgetting return() on a partially consumed stream iterator can leave the stream open.

-There's a separate method -- readable.iterator(options) -- added in Node 16.3 that gives you control over this.
-By default, return() destroys the stream.
-But readable.iterator({ destroyOnReturn: false }) creates an async iterator that won't destroy the stream on early exit.
-Note that Symbol.asyncIterator() itself takes no arguments -- you have to call readable.iterator() explicitly to pass options.
-This is useful when you want to share a stream between multiple consumers or resume reading later, but it shifts cleanup responsibility to you.
+The separate readable.iterator(options) method lets you change that behavior.
+By default, return() destroys the stream. readable.iterator({ destroyOnReturn: false }) creates an async iterator that will not destroy the stream on early exit.
+Symbol.asyncIterator() itself takes no arguments, so you have to call readable.iterator() explicitly to pass options.
+This is useful when you want to resume reading later, but it shifts cleanup responsibility to you.

 events.on() and events.once()